Nisha1169/Library-Management-System/README.md

 # Library-Management-System
 The Library Management System is a console-based application that allows librarians to efficiently manage books, including adding, updating, searching, and deleting records.
 This system ensures that book availability status is always maintained, making it easier to track the library's inventory.

-Description
+📚 Library Management System
+📌 Objective

-A simple application that allows librarians to efficiently manage books by adding, updating, searching, and removing them while maintaining their availability status.
+Develop an application for librarians to efficiently add, update, search, and remove books while maintaining their availability status.

-Features
+⚙️ Features

-Add a Book: Store book details (ID, Title, Author, Genre, Availability).

-View All Books: Display all books in the catalog.
+✔️ Add a Book → Store book details (ID, Title, Author, Genre, Availability) 🔍 View All Books → Display the complete book catalog

-Search Book: Find a book using its ID or Title.
+🔎 Search Book → Find books by ID or Title

-Update Book Details: Modify book information and availability.

-Delete a Book: Remove a book from the system.
+✏️ Update Book Details → Modify book details (e.g., availability, title, author) 🗑️ Delete a Book → Remove a book from the catalog

-Exit System: Close the application.
+🚪 Exit System → Close the program

-Constraints
+🔗 Constraints

-Unique Book ID.

-Title and Author must be non-empty.
+⚡ Unique Book ID → Each book must have a unique identifier ⚡ Valid Input → Title & Author cannot be empty

-Availability status should be 'Available' or 'Checked Out'.
+⚡ Availability Status → Must be either Available or Checked Out

+🛠️ Tech Stack
+💻 Java → Core language for application logic
+📂 Collections Framework → Data storage & management

-Setup & Run Instructions
+🚀 Setup & Run
+1️⃣ Clone the Repository

+bash
+Copy
+Edit
-Clone the repository: git clone <repo_link>
+git clone <repository-url>

-Navigate to the project folder: cd library-management

-Run the application: java Main.java
+cd library-management-system
+2️⃣ Compile & Run

+bash
+Copy
+Edit
+javac LibraryManagementSystem.java
+java LibraryManagementSystem
-Challenges & Future Improvements
+🏆 Challenges & Improvements

-Enhancing UI for better user experience.
+❌ Ensuring data persistence (can be improved with databases) ❌ UI enhancement (can be upgraded with a graphical interface) ❌ Handling large-scale book records efficiently

-Implementing database integration for persistent storage.
+📢 Future Enhancements → Implementing database integration & GUI!

-Adding user authentication and role-based access.